ChrisDuffley/stationPlaylist/readme.md

 * SPL Controller layer.
 * SPL Assistant layer from SPL Studio.
 * Announce time including seconds from SPL Studio.
+* Toggling track dial on or off (works properly while a track is focused; to assign a command to this, select a track, then open NVDA's input gestures dialog.).

 Note: Input Gestures dialog is available in 2013.3 or later.